Hoi An

 Cantonese Assembly Hall

-Cantonese Assembly Hall - Photo iamhoaf24
+Cantonese Assembly Hall - Photo by iamhoaf24

 Trieu Chau Assembly Hall